TatsuyaYoke/python_template/Readme.md

 3. pip install poetry (use PowerShell on administrator mode)
 4. Make project directory
 5. Open VScode and choose the above project directory
+6. Copy and paste template into the above project directory (you can skip No.7, 8, 10 and 12 to 14 if you use the template)
-6. Make src directory and main.py and \_\_init\_\_.py in src directory
+7. Make src directory and main.py and \_\_init\_\_.py in src directory
-7. Make common and engine direcotry in src and \_\_init\_\_.py in common and engine direcotry for original modules
+8. Make common and engine direcotry in src and \_\_init\_\_.py in common and engine direcotry for original modules
-8. Open Git bash terminal
+9. Open Git bash terminal in VScode
-9. Go to Git Preparation
+10. Go to Git Preparation
-10. Make virsutal environment by poetry
+11. Make virsutal environment by poetry

 ```bash
 poetry init # pyproject.toml output, you can skip if you have pyproject.toml
 poetry install # poery.lock output and make virtual environment as .venv
 ```

-9. Install development library
+12. Install development library

 ```bash
 poetry add -D flake8